Allegations of Misconduct

 Communication

-- The Editor-in-Chief maintains communication with the complainant about the progress and outcome, respecting confidentiality.
+• The IJERD Editor-in-Chief maintains communication with the complainant related to the progress and outcome of the investigation while respecting confidentiality for all parties.

-- Public notices such as retractions or corrections clearly indicate the reason, preserving transparency and scholarly record integrity.
+• Any public notices such as retractions or corrections issued by IJERD shall include appropriate details about the allegation preserving transparency and scholarly record integrity as required.

 Responsibilities

-- Authors, reviewers, and editors are required to familiarize themselves and comply with this policy.
+• Authors, peer reviewers, and editors are required to familiarize themselves and comply with this IJERD policy.

-- IJERD and ISERD promote a culture of ethical research and publication, providing guidelines and support to prevent misconduct.
+• IJERD and ISERD promote a culture of ethical research and publication by providing these guidelines and support to prevent misconduct.